hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-4.md

 9\.
 We will need to re-configure the GeoEnrichIP processor.
 It currently has the **wrong folder path** to the GeoLite Database File.

-Get the full pathname to GeoLite DB acquired in **Deploy IoT Weather Station via Connected Data Architecture tutorial** section **3.4: Add GeoLite2 database to HDF Sandbox CentOS**.
+Get the full pathname to GeoLite DB acquired in **Deploy IoT Weather Station via Connected Data Architecture tutorial** section **3.4: Add GeoLite2 database to CDF Sandbox CentOS**.
 Update **MaxMind Database File** with `/sandbox/tutorial-files/820/nifi/input/GeoFile/GeoLite2-City_[date-updated]/GeoLite2-City.mmdb` where [date-updated] is the latest date when the GeoLite database file was updated.

 ![updated_configuration_geoenrichip](assets/tutorial4/updated_configuration_geoenrichip.jpg)